Eat Al Fresco

 Dunedin Public Art Gallery’s springtime exhibitions include its own ‘Style & Substance’ which takes you on a journey through its stunning historical collection including portraiture, landscape, still life and animal painting by international masters.

-Swan Lake – the Imperial Russian Ballet Company performs this master piece ballet at the Regent Theatre on 23 November
+Sleeping Beauty – the Royal New Zealand Ballet performs this master piece ballet at the Regent Theatre on 14 & 15 November.

 Off the Beaten Track